Magnetic D-brane solitons: skyrmion strings ending on a N\'eel wall in chiral magnets: INTRODUCTION

-In this Letter, we show that indeed skyrmion strings can end on a Néel DW, forming a stable D-brane soliton, and thus can be regarded as fundamental strings.
-While a single Néel DW is unstable to rotate to a Bloch DW, it can be stabilized once a string terminates on it.
+In this paper, we show that indeed skyrmion strings can end on a Néel DW, forming a stable D-brane soliton, and thus can be regarded as fundamental strings.
+In this regard, the U(1) modulus of the N\'eel DW is essential and is the reason why a skyrmion string can be attached to the wall; this is not present in the Bloch DW, since the DMI induces a potential on the wall that lifts the modulus (it becomes massive)\footnote{This can be seen by the co-dimension of the DW selecting a cross product of two components of the magnetization vector and of the tangent vector in the zenith direction of the 2-sphere; for the Bloch DW the two 2-vectors are orthogonal inducing a potential for the would-be modulus, while for the N\'eel DW they are parallel so the DMI vanishes.}.
+While a single Néel DW is unstable to rotate to a Bloch DW, it can be stabilized once a string terminates on it (but it is transformed into a trumpet shape).
 There are outstanding differences between the field theory D-brane soliton and the magnetic D-brane soliton.
 In the former, the string gives rise to a logarithmic bending of the DW, while in the latter we find a linear bending of the DW due to the Bloch-type DMI.
 We also have stable finite-width strings far from the DW, in contrast to a singular behaviour in the former.
 We also consider the possibility of having more than one string-DW junction.
 Due to the repuslive nature of the force between strings, we construct a solution with periodic boundary conditions in the ($x,y$)-plane and find a square lattice of strings pointing up- and downwards from the DW, that locally has a linear bending around each of the strings.
 We thus establish the notion that magnetic skyrmion strings are fundamental strings that can end on a D-brane.